v-braun/share-my-repo/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for social-gh
+about: Suggest an idea for share-my-repo

 ---